-The Council does not currently have any plans for commercial activities, although it is open minded to any proposals that present a robust business case.
+The Council does not currently have any plans for commercial activities that are primarily for yield.
 The Council recognises that any activity should be prudent, affordable and sustainable for the long term and also proportionate to the size and expenditure base of the authority.
 This means that it should be supported by a robust business case that has been fully evaluated, including external professional advice (where relevant), lifetime cost implications and risks that have been fully identified, assessed and transparently disclosed.